 By the late Middle Ages, spurs had become a mark of rank.
 Gold or gilded spurs were only worn by knights or royalty, while their esquires’ spurs were silver and those of a pages were tinned.
 In fact, it was possible to tell the rank of the wearer by their spurs, even if the armor or clothing gave no clue.

-This particular piece is a particularly large example at c.
-17cm length.
 The iron of the spur has been professionally cleaned and preserved, leaving the classic pitted 'gun-metal' appearance common to many preserved iron artefacts.